daithioc95/MS3/README.md

   - The mood board is the most interactive feature and great for users who don’t have any particular authors in mind and would like to stumble upon a treasure of quotes.
   - It consists of a welcome image and 16 options taken form the most frequently mentioned tags throughout the database.
   - When the user selects the “Generate Quotes” button, these tags search the database and return the most relevant quotes to these queries.
-  - The user can go back and play around with the remaing tags.
+  - The user can go back and play around with the remaining tags.
 - Mood board Carousel
   - The 16 options would look like overkill but this range of tags is necessary to ensure the search returns depth in the choice of quotes.
 For this reason, I included these tags on an interactive carousel (8 on each side) so the user can browse and select moods in an interactive manner.
   - The search logic behind this board is that the highlighted tags are fed into an index created in the quotes collection which returns results based on a text index for quote, author and tags.